MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 # Use a custom Multi-Factor Authentication provider via an API during PAM role activation or in SSPR

-Customers of Azure AD Premium or Azure MFA can integrate Azure MFA in two MIM scenarios - Privileged Access Management (PAM) role activation, and Self-Service Password Reset (SSPR).

-MIM customers have two additional options:
+MIM customers have two options for multi-factor authentication in the SSPR and PAM scenarios:

  - Use a custom one-time-password delivery provider, which is applicable only in the MIM SSPR scenario and documented in guide to [Configure Self-Service Password Reset with OTP SMS Gate](https://docs.microsoft.com/previous-versions/mim/hh824692(v=ws.10))
  - Use a custom multi-factor authentication telephony provider.
 This is applicable in both the MIM SSPR and PAM scenarios, described in this article